larisa-pozhilova/recursive-factorial/README.md

 # Factorial Calculator

 This Java program calculates the factorial of a given non-negative integer using recursion.
 A factorial is the product of all positive integers less than or equal to the number.
-For example, the factorial of 4 is \( 4 \times 3 \times 2 \times 1 = 24 \).
+For example, the factorial of 4 is \( 4 \* 3 \* 2 \* 1 = 24 \).

 ---